Winter storm will bring snow to South

 And depending on where the snow/rain line falls, some areas could see a mixture of rain and snow in the beginning, which would keep snow totals down.
 This is especially likely in places like Birmingham, where the storm will begin earlier on Friday -- most likely as a wintry mix of snow and sleet.

-There is a chance that the air will remain just warm enough in places further south that the precipitation will just fall as sleet.
+There is a chance the air will remain just warm enough in places farther south that the precipitation will just fall as sleet.

 The best news about this storm is that it will happen on the weekend, which should prevent another "snow jam" scenario like the one that paralyzed Atlanta in January 2014.

-During that storm tens of thousands of weekday commuters left work at around the same time, creating massive gridlock on roads and highways and stranding vehicles for hours.
+During that storm tens of thousands of weekday commuters left work around the same time, creating massive gridlock on roads and highways and stranding vehicles for hours.